robertu94/roibin-sz3-experiments/README.md

 CXI files can be requested from LCLS from [Chunhong "Chuck" Yoon](https://profiles.stanford.edu/chun-hong-yoon).
 We are working on making a subset publicly available.

+To run in the container, you may need to set the files to world readable `chmod a+r` to be read inside the container.

 ### Quality Assessment

 The quality analysis results were produced using [PSOCAKE](https://confluence.slac.stanford.edu/display/PSDM/Psocake+SFX+tutorial).